 9. Clothes Stain Remover

 Stained clothes?
-Remove stains the natural way by adding one cup of soda crystals to a pint of hot water, and pre-soak your clothes for an hour before washing as normal.
-Soda crystals are especially good at naturally removing stains such as tea, coffee, blood, oil, grease and ink from clothes.
+Remove stains the natural way by adding one cup of soda crystals to a pint of hot water.
+Next, pre-soak your clothes for an hour before washing as normal.
+Soda crystals are especially good at naturally removing stains such as tea, coffee, blood, oil, grease, and ink from clothes.
 This is probably one of my favourite soda crystals uses!
+I also have more natural stain removal tips this way.

 10. Tea and Coffee Cup Stain Remover